Our big Fall Events Guide: 64 kid-friendly fall events in Pittsburgh and beyond

 Nov.
 18: “Elf” in Concert, Heinz Hall.
-View the adventures of Buddy the Elf while Pittsburgh Symphony Orchestra performs the John Debney score from this beloved movie.
+Watch the heartwarming adventures of Buddy the Elf while the Pittsburgh Symphony Orchestra performs the John Debney score from this beloved movie.
+Tickets begin at $25.

 Nov.
 19: Ballet Hispanico, Byham Theater.
 The largest Latinx cultural organization in the U.S. brings an engaging repertory program that ranges from mambo and rock en Espanol to flamenco.
 Tickets start at $15.

 Nov.
 19: Family Adventures: Sustainable Stories, Carnegie Science Center.
 Join a guided tour of themed exhibits, followed by hands-on activities and experiments.
 Best for ages 6 and older. $14, separate from general admission.